Lung Cancer Symptoms

 Limited-stage SCLC

-Limited-stage SCLC only develops in one lung and does not spread to the mediastinum (area between the lungs) and the lymph nodes.
-Because of this, patients usually do not have lung cancer symptoms at this stage.
+Limited-stage SCLC has either just formed or only spread to nearby parts of the body, such as the mediastinum (space between lungs) or nearby lymph nodes.
+Patients usually do not have lung cancer symptoms at this stage.

 • Extensive-stage SCLC